chripink/CanBus-Tuto/README_EN.md

 ![U2C CAN POWER](/images/U2C_POWER.png)

 ### EBB
-On the EBB card, the Pinout is clearly marked :)
+On the EBB board, the Pinout is clearly marked :)
 ![EBB CAN Pinout](/images/EBB_Pinout.png)

 ## Flash Klipper into the EBB